Gertrud von Kunowski: Activity

 As early as 1901, she participated in an exhibition of the artists' association Munich Secession, which was followed by numerous solo exhibitions in well-known galleries such as those of Alfred Flechtheim in Düsseldorf and Fritz Gurlitt in Berlin.
 Since 1912, some of her works (including watercolours and drawings) have been part of the holdings of the Leipzig Museum of Applied Arts in Leipzig.
 The large-format painting The School of Painting from 1912, showing her studio in Düsseldorf, was acquired by the Bauhaus Archive after her death.

 In the decades of her activity, many of her works received very positive reviews, and two years after her death, the Städtische Galerie im Lenbachhaus in Munich honoured her with a solo exhibition.
 In a 1988 article published in Die Zeit, she was praised alongside Käthe Kollwitz and Sabine Lepsius as one of those female artists who had attracted attention at the end of the 19th century and whose paintings "stood out more clearly from the series of often mediocre or simply marginal works".

-After what was presumably her last own participation in an exhibition as part of the annual exhibition of the Berchtesgadener Künstlerbund in 1955 and the posthumous exhibition of 1962 in the Lehnbachhaus, the executor of her estate Peter Karger initiated and organised, among other things, a first larger memorial exhibition of her works again in 2005 in Schloss Adelsheim.
+After what was presumably her last own participation in an exhibition as part of the annual exhibition of the Berchtesgadener Künstlerbund in 1955 and the posthumous exhibition of 1962 in the Lenbachhaus, the executor of her estate Peter Karger initiated and organised, among other things, a first larger memorial exhibition of her works again in 2005 in Schloss Adelsheim.
 "She was able to see under the skin", was how others Walter Andreas Angerer praised the artist at the opening of the exhibition and was enthusiastic "about Kunowski's ability to imbue her pictures, even the sketches and drafts, with soul".